7Cedars/separated-powers/gitbook/README.md

 Example:

-> Any account that has a role 2 can propose to mint tokens at contract X, but the proposal will only be accepted if 20 percent of role 2 holders vote in favor.
+> Any account that has been assigned a 'senior' role can propose to mint tokens at contract X, but the proposal will only be accepted if 20 percent of all seniors vote in favor.

 Laws are contracts that follow the `ilaw.sol` interface.
 They can be created by inheriting `law.sol`.
 Laws have the following functionalities:

-* They are role restricted.
+* They are role restricted by a single roleId.
+* They are linked to a single `Powers.sol` deployment.
 * They have multiple (optional) checks.
 * They return a function call.
 * They can save a state.
-* They have a function `executeLaw` that can only be called by a preset `Powers.sol` deployment.
+* They have a function `executeLaw` that can only be called by their `Powers.sol` deployment.

 Many elements of laws can be changed: the input parameters, the function call that is returned, which checks need to pass, what state (if any) is saved.
 Pretty much anything is possible.
-Laws are the meat on the bones provided by Powers.
+Laws are the meat on the bones provided by Powers engine.

-What is not flexible, is how Powers interacts with laws.
+What is not flexible, is how Powers interacts with a law.
 This is done through the `executeLaw` function.
 When this function is called:

 * The checks are run.
 * The function call is executed.